This is part 2 of 3 of the motivation series.

 Which 4 bigger steps lead me to my end goal?

 Once you identified your 4 milestones take these and break them down into smaller steps.

 The purpose here is to break down these milestones into tiny little steps you can walk every day.

-This way your go every day for your goal and don´t feel overwhelmed by it.
+This way you go every day towards your goal and don´t feel overwhelmed by it.

 If 1-year goal sounds too much start with a 3-month goal.